 R-1, Religious Worker

 Nonimmigrant religious workers may enter the U.S. temporarily in R-1 status to work as a Minister, in a Religious Occupation or in a Religious Vocation.
-Both the sponsoring U.S. religious organization and the foreign worker must meet certain requirements.
+Both the sponsoring religious organization and the foreign worker must meet certain requirements.

 Petitioner Requirements

-The religious organization must be tax exempt under section 501(c)(3) of the Internal Revenue Code.
-It must also prove that it has the funds with which to compensate the beneficiary, either with salary or other remuneration such as room and board so that the beneficiary will not be forced to resort to unauthorized employment in the United States.
-Alternatively, the beneficiary may prove that he will be self-supporting under certain, limited circumstances.
-The petitioner must also demonstrate that the job offered to the alien meets the regulatory definition of either a minister, religious occupation or religious vocation.
+The petitioning religious organization must be tax exempt under section 501(c)(3) of the Internal Revenue Code.
+It must also prove that it has the funds with which to compensate the beneficiary, either with salary or other remuneration such as room and board so that the beneficiary will not be forced to resort to unauthorized employment in the U.S. Alternatively, the beneficiary may prove that he will be self-supporting under certain, limited circumstances.
+The petitioner must also demonstrate that the job offered to the alien meets the regulatory definition of either a Minister, religious occupation or religious vocation.
 Finally, the position must be either full-time or, if part-time, averaging at least 20 hours per week.

 Beneficiary Requirements